 The above graph represents the GoDaddy quarterly revenue share by division – Domains, Hosting and Presence and Business Applications.
-In Q2 2019, GoDaddy quarterly revenue increased 13.1% YoY to $737.2 million, worldwide.
-A majority of that came from the company’s domain business, followed by the Hosting and Presence products, and Business Applications.
+The quarterly revenue of GoDaddy reached an all-time high of $780.4 million in Q4 2019.
+Over 45% of that came from the company’s domain business, followed by Hosting and Presence products, and Business Applications.

 |Source||GoDaddy Quarterly Reports|

 |Note||GoDaddy Fiscal Year – Jan 01 – December 31|

 In Q4 2019, GoDaddy’s domains revenue reached an all-time high of $352.3 million, representing 45.1% of the company’s total revenue.

 As the graph shows, between Q1 2014 and Q3 2016, the domain division of GoDaddy accounted for over 50% of the company’s total revenue in every quarter.
 After that, the share of domains revenue started declining.

 The revenue from hosting and presence also reached a record high of $292.8 million in Q4 2019.
 GoDaddy’s hosting division contributed approximately 37.5% to the company’s total revenue during the fourth quarter.

 In Q1 2014, nearly 7.5% of the company’s total revenue came from its business applications, which increased to 10.3% in Q2 2015.
 Since then it is hovering above 10% but below 20%.
 In Q4 2019, the GoDaddy’s business applications division accounted for 17.34% of the company’s total revenue, totalling $135.3 million – highest-ever till date.